Strategies for the future - Coastal defence and flood management

 Brighton Marina to River Adur strategy study 2012

 A strategic study of this section of coast was completed in 2014.
-For more details see the Brighton Marina to River Adur strategy study.
+For more details go to the Brighton Marina to River Adur strategy study web page.

 The changing climate